Erik-JS/masseffect-binkw32/README.md

 -----------------------------------------------------------

 Includes ASI loader - original code by listener ([XLiveLess](http://gtaforums.com/topic/388658-relgtaiv-xliveless/))<br />
 The ASI loader allows for loading of DLL files without the need of a separate injector.
-These DLL files must be renamed to *.asi and put in the same folder of binkw32.dll or in a subfolder named "asi".
+These DLL files must be renamed to *.asi and put in the same folder of the game's executable or in a subfolder named "asi".

 -----------------------------------------------------------